 Can I freeze cotija cheese?

-Yes, cotija cheese can be frozen, though it may slightly alter its texture.
+Yes, cotija cheese recipes can be frozen, though it may slightly alter its texture.
 Freeze it in an airtight container or a tightly sealed plastic bag.
 It’s best used within a few months.

 How can I adjust the saltiness of my cotija cheese?